 Pathology.
 Avneesh Gupta, Kilak Keesha and Allecia Wilson be joining our Forensic Pathology team in July 2013.
 Clinical Pathology also significantly added to its ranks.
 Dr. David Keren rejoined us as Associate Director of the Clinical Laboratories after more than twenty years as an Adjunct professor and Medical Director of Warde Laboratories.
 Dr. Jo-Anne Vergilio and Nathanael Bailey joined the Department in hematopathology and Dr. Michael Bachman in molecular microbiology.
 In the Division of Sponsored Research, our newest addition, Dr. Andrew Muntean will join an interdisciplinary group working to develop better therapies for acute leukemia.
-Dr. Douglas Fullen took over as full time Director of Dermatopathology, succeeding Dr. Lori Lowe who has served ably in that position since leadership of Cytopathology following Dr. Claire Michael's departure for a new opportunity at Case West-
+Dr. Douglas Fullen took over as full time Director of Dermatopathology, succeeding Dr. Lori Lowe who has served ably in that position since Anatomic Pathology (AP) faculty with 1996, and Dr. Michael Roh assumed leadership of Cytopathology following Dr. Claire Michael's departure for a new opportunity at Case West-